NTMASKOSTALIN/Olist-Ecommerce-Dashboard-/README.md

 Delivery delays and poor post-purchase experience — reflected in low review scores — are the primary drivers of customer churn on the Olist platform, with customers who experience delays beyond a critical threshold being significantly less likely to return.

 ## Business Questions:
-1. Customer Retention & Churn
+**1. Customer Retention & Churn**

- •	What percentage of customers are one-time vs. repeat buyers?
+What percentage of customers are one-time vs. repeat buyers?

- •	After how many days do customers typically stop purchasing?
+After how many days do customers typically stop purchasing?

- •	Which customers show early signs of churn based on recency?
+Which customers show early signs of churn based on recency?

-3. Revenue & Customer Value
+**2. Revenue & Customer Value**

 •	Do repeat customers contribute disproportionately more revenue than one-time buyers?